mengbinhao/jack-note/docs/english/NPR.md

   > It has had a problem with too much rainwater coming in

 - 2019.9.4
-  - appear vi | appearance n
+  - appear vi | appearance n | disappearance
   - terrific adj
   - terrify v | terrified adj
   - territory n